 Space Law Overshadowed In The Glamour Of Space Tourism

-While it’s true that space tourism is leaping forward, space law, on the other hand, is merely crawling ahead.
-With outdated laws created during an era when space tourism was unthinkable and a lack of legal clarity, there may be many setbacks to face in this marathon to space.
+While it’s true that Space tourism is leaping forward, Space Law, on the other hand, is merely crawling ahead.
+With outdated laws created during an era when commercial Space travel was unthinkable and a lack of legal clarity, there may be many setbacks to face in this marathon to Space.

 Space Law: Line of Authority

-There are many prospects to consider when it comes to the legal side of space travel and tourism.
-For one, the current framework regarding space law is largely outdated, and no set framework acts as guidelines.
-Guidelines set by the UN, national laws, and intergovernmental agreements regarding exploration are the only resource available.
+There are many prospects to consider when it comes to the legal side of Space travel and tourism.
+For one, the current framework regarding Space law is largely outdated, and no set framework acts as a guideline.
+Guidelines set by the UN, national laws, and intergovernmental agreements regarding exploration are the only resources available.

-Due to this, many of the existing laws do not apply to the future of space tourism and exploration.
-This also raises the question of demarcation between what is air space and outer space and the authority that governs the two.
+Due to this, many of the existing laws do not apply to the future of Space exploration.
+This also raises the question of demarcation between what is airspace and outer space and the authority that governs the two.

-One of the primary features of space tourism is that it won’t be the mark of the wealthy or astronauts but open for all just like air travel.
-With the rapid development of commercial spaceports and increasing interest in the unknown, the concept of space tourists must also be defined.
+One of the primary features of Space Tourism is that it won’t be the mark of the wealthy or astronauts, but it will be open to everyone, just like air travel.
+With the rapid development of commercial spaceports and increasing interest in the unknown, the concept of Space Tourism must also be defined.

 While there are travels to the International Space Station (ISS), will sub-orbital travel also make you a space tourist?
-Will the same privileges be given to astronauts also apply to the space tourists?
+Will the same privileges be given to astronauts also apply to tourists?
 It is imperative to make a clear distinction from both an ethical as well as a legal standpoint.
-The definition of a space tourist will give a certain amount of liability, which will take precedence during disputes per the space law.
+A complete definition of space tourism will give a certain amount of liability, which will take precedence during disputes per the space law.

 Space Law: Someone Must Be Held Responsible

-Just defining outer space and a space tourist will not be enough to create a clear legal framework.
+Just defining Outer Space and a space tourist will not be enough to create a clear legal framework.
 The space law must impart responsibility to those willing to take the leap and explore the unknown.
-A dispute rises with the crowding of tourists in space.
-Damage made during a space voyage must have standard consequences.
-This can only be achieved if there is a uniform rule with global authority.
+A dispute rises with the crowding of tourists in Space.
+Damage made during a Space voyage must have standard consequences.
+This can only be achieved if there is a uniform rule with a global authority to enforce it.

 Another important aspect to consider in terms of responsibility is the use of technology.
-With a gradual evolution of technological practice and the exploitation of resources to do the same, it becomes imperative to understand the usage of space resources.
+With a gradual evolution of technological practice and the exploitation of resources to do the same, it becomes imperative to understand the proper usage of space resources.
 There are many laws and treaties covering the exploitation of resources on Earth, governing the amounts, methods, and durations by and for which nations and companies can collect them within national borders and outside of them.
 No such treaty or law is present in Space.
 This could lead to harmful, dangerous, and/or exploitative resource gathering operations in Space.
 Prevention is achievable through a global efficiency approach that cautions exploitation.

 From building space stations to finding substantial water on the moon, space tourism is becoming a possibility by the day.
 It remains to be an exciting new prospect that is bound to charge the global economy forward.
 However, for the same to become a reality, severely outdated space law needs to charge forward and take the helm, just like all other fields of the law.